 You can grow very sensitive to how your partner is talking to you, and react.
 You get mad, or withdraw and the actual message of what they’re trying to convey to you gets lost in the process.
-Instead say, “I want to listen to you, but when you say it in the way you are, I tune out.”
+As an alternative perhaps say, “I want to listen to you, but when you say it in the way you are, I tune out.”
 Hopefully, they’ll respond by changing their tone.
 The important message is, “I want to listen.”

 4) You’re distracted by something else.
 Instead, give one another a heads up that you need their attention.

 “Yes, I did.
 You were sitting, looking at the TV and doing something on your phone, but you answered me.”

 “Well, I don’t remember that at all.”

 We get in the habit of trying to talk to each other, while distracted by a hundred other things.
 If you’re really listening to someone, you’re looking at them in the eyes, or jotting down what they’re saying.
 And wait until they’re through with what they’re doing so they can concentrate.
 Good listening is proactive.